In Free Indeed’s Praying the Attributes of God Challenge we praised Jesus for being our Redeemer. What does that mean?

 they shall blossom like the vine;

 God heals, God loves freely, and this leads to blossoming and flourishing.
-What imagery of Christ’s redemption!
-We are fresh creatures all because of Jesus, washed completely clean of the past that condemned us and darkened us.
-2 Corinthians 5:17
+What lovely imagery of Christ’s redemption.
+We are fresh creatures all because of Jesus, born again from the ashes that condemned us (2 Corinthians 5:17).

 I highly recommended this novel, which creatively shares Hosea and Gomer’s story: